kolesnikova-dev/portfolio-react/README.md

 The portfolio website is deployed using a reliable and efficient setup to ensure optimal performance:

 - **Netlify for Hosting**: The application is hosted on Netlify, which provides fast and secure hosting, automatic deployments, and continuous integration.
-Netlify is integrated with GitHub to automatically deploy any updates pushed to the repository, streamlining the deployment process and ensuring that changes are quickly reflected online.
+Netlify is integrated with GitHub to automatically deploy any upaddingates pushed to the repository, streamlining the deployment process and ensuring that changes are quickly reflected online.

 - **Media Hosting on Cloudinary**: Images and videos are hosted on Cloudinary, a media management platform optimized for fast delivery.
 This helps reduce the app's load time and enhances user experience by offloading media assets from the main hosting platform.